John Wark: Third spell at Ipswich

-International playing career
+International career

 From 1979, Wark was selected to play for his country, usually as a defender, eventually winning 29 caps for Scotland and scoring seven goals.
 Jock Stein was the Scotland manager who gave him his debut, in a game held on 19 May 1979, a British Home Championship match against Wales at Ninian Park; Scotland lost 3–0.
 Wark scored his first international goal a week later on 26 May, again in a British Home Championship game, this time against England at Wembley.
 Wark's opening effort was not enough, as Scotland were defeated 3–1.
 A week later Wark played for Scotland in a friendly against Argentina at Hampden Park.
 However, the game is best remembered for Diego Maradona scoring his first international goal in helping Argentina to a comfortable 3–1 win.

 After a 3–1 home defeat by Belgium in December 1979, Wark was not selected again for his country until February 1981 for the 1982 World Cup qualifying match away against Israel.
 Following a successful qualification campaign, Wark was included in the Scotland squad that went to the World Cup in Spain under Stein's leadership.
 Wark played three games and scored two goals, both of which were in Scotland's 5-2 opening match victory over New Zealand.
 Scotland were knocked out in the group stage.

 Wark's final appearance for Scotland came in September 1984, under Stein; he was replaced in favour of Paul McStay at halftime in a 6–1 victory over Yugoslavia.